 6. Have you ever been sued?

-This is perfectly valid question to ask, and it would be in your best interests to verify their response by checking with the courthouse (it would be a matter of public record).
+This is perfectly valid question to ask, and it would be in your best interest to verify their response by checking with the courthouse (it’s on public record).
 You might find a blank file, or you may find a long list of lawsuits against them.
 You’d be surprised how often seemingly charming contractors have long histories of lawsuits.

-7. Is it possible to see similar renovations you have completed?
+7. Is it possible to see similar renovations you’ve completed?

 The best way to judge the talent and skill of a contractor is to see their finished work.
-Some may have a portfolio of pictures of past projects to show you, and you’d be wise to check them out.
-You can ask for real-life references and testimonials — but make sure it’s not a family member or friend they’ve done work for.
-You want an unbiased opinion.
-When you speak to a former client, ask about things like punctuality, cleanliness, friendliness and conflicts.
+Some may have a portfolio of pictures of past projects – like kitchen or bathroom renovations, basement remodels, home additions, etc. – to show you, and you’d be wise to check them out.
+You can ask for real-life references and testimonials but make sure it’s not a family member or friend they’ve done work for.
+You want an unbiased opinion after all.
+When you speak to a former client, ask about things like punctuality, cleanliness, friendliness, and conflicts.

 8. How long will the work take?

-For projects with various stages, it is important to establish a detailed work schedule.
+For projects with multiple stages, it is important to establish a detailed work schedule.
 Afterwards, it’s important to keep tabs on the project’s advancement to ensure everything goes according to plan.
 If there are any issues or delays, you’ll be able to speak with the contractor and see how you can make up for lost time and get back on schedule.
-Doing so is crucial, otherwise the entirety of your project will be delayed.
+Doing so is crucial, otherwise the whole project could be delayed.
 If you won’t be present on the work site every day, you’ll need to make sure you keep in touch with the contractor rather frequently to get updates on the work being done.
-Remember to negotiate terms and conditions of your agreement if ever there are delays during the renovation process – especially if you’re on a strict timeline.
+Remember to negotiate the terms and conditions of your agreement if ever there are delays during the renovation process, especially if you’re on a strict schedule.

 9. Under what circumstances could the price you quote me go up?